Short-term opportunities and risks

-Other risks for us include further regulation, for example, of the use of chemicals; the intensiﬁcation of geopolitical tensions; the destabilization of political systems; and the imposition of trade barriers, such as sanctions in Ukraine crisis or OPEC quotas for oil production.
-Moreover, we are closely observing the political situation in Argentina, where foreign exchange restrictions are making for an increasingly difficult business environment.
+Other risks for us would arise from further regulation, for example, of the use of chemicals; the intensification of geopolitical tensions; the destabilization of political systems; and the imposition of trade barriers, such as sanctions in Ukraine crisis or OPEC quotas for oil production.
+Furthermore, we are closely observing the political situation in Argentina, where economic policy reforms could revitalize the business environment.

 We view the worldwide support for the expansion of renewable energy and measures to increase energy efficiency as an opportunity for increased demand for our products.
 For example, we offer diverse solutions for wind turbines in addition to insulation foams for buildings.
 Our catalysts business beneﬁts from the tightening of automobile emissions regulations.

 We try to prevent unscheduled plant shutdowns by adhering to high technical standards and continuously improving our plants.
 We reduce the effects of unscheduled shutdowns through diversification within our global production Verbund.